-6 National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines; New Source Performance Standards for Stationary Internal Combustion Engines, Final Rule, EPA Docket No. EPA-HQ-QAR-2008-0708, 78 Fed.
+7 National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines; New Source Performance Standards for Stationary Internal Combustion Engines, Final Rule, EPA Docket No. EPA-HQ-OAR-2008-0708, 78 Fed.
 Reg.
 9403 (January 30, 2013).

-that RICE uses ultra low sulfur diesel fuel (ULSD).
-Otherwise, a 15hour exception applies.
+emergency or supplemental power.
+RICE includes facilities located behind the meter.
+The rule exempts from its requirements one hundred hours of RICE operation in emergency demand response programs, provided that RICE uses ultra low sulfur diesel fuel (ULSD).
+Otherwise, a 15-hour exception applies.
 Emergency demand response programs include Demand Resources in RPM.

-Pending initiatives in Pennsylvania and the District of Columbia would reverse the EPA's exception in those jurisdictions and apply comparable regulatory standards to generation with similar operational characteristics.7
+Pending initiatives in Pennsylvania and the District of Columbia would reverse the EPA's exception in those jurisdictions and apply comparable regulatory standards to generation with similar operational characteristics.8

-In PJM's recent filing to improve its ability to dispatch DR prior to emergency system conditions, PJM proposed to retain the PJM Emergency Load Response Program which would allow RICE to continue to use the EPA's exception.8 The MMU protested retention of the emergency program, particularly for the purpose of according discriminatory preference to resources that are not good for reliability, the markets or the environment.9 An order from the Commission in this matter is now pending.
+In PJM's filing to improve its ability to dispatch DR prior to emergency system conditions, PJM proposed to retain the PJM Emergency Load Response Program which would allow RICE to continue to use the EPA's exception.
+The MMU protested retention of the emergency program, particularly for the purpose of according discriminatory preference to resources that are not good for reliability, the markets or the environment.
+An order from the Commission in this matter is now pending.

-- Greenhouse Gas Emissions Rule.
+• Greenhouse Gas Emissions Rule.
 On September 20, 2013, the EPA proposed standards placing national limits on the amount of CO2 that new power plants would be allowed to emit.
-10 Once GHG NSPS standards for CO2 are in place, the CAA permits the EPA to take the much more significant step of regulating CO2 emissions from existing sources.11 In anticipation of timely issuance of a final GHG NSPS, the EPA issued a proposed rule for regulating CO2 from certain existing power generation facilities on June 2, 2014, the Existing Stationary Sources Notice of Proposed Rulemaking ("ESS NOPR").12 The ESS NOPR established interim and final emissions goals for each state that must be met, respectively, by 2020 and 2030.
-States have flexibility to meet these goals, including through participation in multistate CO2 credit trading programs. - Cooling Water Intakes.
-Section 316(b) of the Clean Water Act (CWA) requires that cooling water intake structures reflect the best available technology for minimizing adverse environmental impacts.
-A final rule implementing this requirement was issued May 19, 2014.13
+Once GHG NSPS standards for CO2 are in place, the CAA permits the EPA to take the much more significant step of regulating CO2 emissions from existing sources.
+In anticipation of timely issuance of a final GHG NSPS, the EPA issued a proposed rule for regulating CO2 from certain existing power generation facilities on June 2, 2014, the Existing Stationary Sources Notice of Proposed Rulemaking ("ESS NOPR").
+The ESS NOPR established interim and final emissions goals for each state that must be met, respectively, by 2020 and 2030.
+States have flexibility to meet these goals, including through participation in multistate CO2 credit trading programs.

+Cooling Water Intakes.
+Section 316(b) of the Clean Water Act (CWA) requires that cooling water intake structures reflect the best technology available for minimizing adverse environmental impacts.
+A final rule implementing this requirement was issued May 19, 2014.14